 After that, you need to look at weight weights.
-It may feel obvious since you know where to start, but you need to be thinking long and short term for this category.
+It may feel obvious since you know where to start, but you need to think long- and short-term for this category.
 Your gym equipment won’t always grow with you in your garage gym, so picking a weight that will last you isn’t an easy thing to do.
-Often the best choice is to go for a barbell or dumbbells that are adjustable, allowing you to add and remove weights as you need to so that you can use the same equipment across multiple exercises.
-That’s serves the best for saving space and money.
+Often the best choice is to go for a barbell or dumbbell that is adjustable, allowing you to add and remove weights as you need to so that you can use the same equipment across multiple exercises.
+That serves the best for saving space and money.
 Find what feels right.

 Machines are usually the best way to go when you’re looking at doing cardio in a home gym.
 There are alternatives out there like toning weights and resistance bands that you can use for aerobic exercise, but cardio machines open up a whole new world of cardio, and they aren’t something to be sniffed at.
 There’s a lot of choices out there, and each piece of equipment has its own advantages: